 Our activities are the design/synthesis of new substances at the molecular level, the development of high-functional new materials, and the development of elements/devices/systems by combining/integrating such new materials with machines.
 Our ultimate goal is to productize them and benefit the society.
 One of the keywords of our department is nanotechnology.
 In this field, research is conducted in significantly different direction in scale and method: for example, top-down approaches from bigger things to finer things, and bottom-up approaches by self-organized of atoms/molecules level.
 It is expected that new innovations will be created by organically combining ideas and approaches of these various perspectives, beyond the boundaries of existing fields of research.
 To realize such a goal, in our department, we will promote the creation of new value by implementing interaction and information exchange between researchers in various fields and by integrating wisdom and knowledge.

-I Information, communication and electronics
+I Information, communication & electronics

-Our department aims to conduct a wide range of research and development from basics to applications regarding information processing and communications systems used for information technology (IT) as well as the software and hardware that enable them.
+Our department aims to conduct a wide range of research and development from basics to applications regarding information processing and communications systems used for information and communication technology (ICT) as well as the software and hardware that enable them.
 In the basic areas, we are pursuing innovative systems based on completely new ideas by analyzing algorithms and systems from the mathematical and theoretical perspectives, which are the foundations of information processing.
-As for application research, we will conduct research and development for various application systems that are efficient and highly function-al in terms of engineering and also useful to society.
+As for application research, we will conduct research and development for various application systems that are efficient and highly functional in terms of engineering and also useful to society.
 We will proceed with the research by planning and implementing projects based on mutual collaboration between researchers in related fields and their new approaches.
 Researchers’ inspiration for each other enables us to expect the creation of superior approaches.
-We will leverage such new approaches to develop technologies that lead to new breakthroughs in the IT field.
+We will leverage such new approaches to develop technologies that lead to new breakthroughs in the ICT field.

-B Biotechnology, life, human sciences and robotics
+B Biotechnology, life, human sciences & robotics

 A living organism is an extremely elaborate control system having the purpose of living, with various molecules interacting with each other.
 Our department analyzes and utilizes the unique structures, physical properties, and functions of living organisms and their constituent molecules.
 Meanwhile, we analyze how living spaces and environments affect human life and mental activities, and make efforts to develop, design, and use new functions in association with audio-visual information processing and robots.
 Our department solves various problems related to human life and human beings by physical/chemical/biological approaches, sometimes using interdisciplinary perspectives from the social sciences and the humanities.
 This means we are working on a variety of research and development activities and thus leverage the outcomes for health, medical care, welfare, sports, and various industries.

-E Environment, energy and society
+E Environment, energy & society

 Aiming at the protection of the global environment and the realization at a sustainable society, our activities cover a diverse and wide range of researches.
 Energy-related technologies (such as research on energy-saving processes and equipment, fuel cells, and lithium batteries), environmentally-friendly production technologies, CO2 control technologies, and recycling technologies (such as the effective use of food waste, brewer’s grains and soy sauce cake).
 In addition, researches like urban renaissances, human-environment relation, safety engineering, the maintenance and management of social and artificial infrastructure facilities, disaster prevention and mitigation systems for society and cities, and engineering ethics are also our department’s mission.
 Our registered researchers’ fields cover almost all fields of the study of the departments of three faculties for science and technology and the Graduate School of Science and Engineering, and even the Faculty of Informatics and the Faculty of Societal Safety Sciences.